reed-college/2016_sds_lesson_notes/lesson_0X_intro_to_javascript.md

 grantal@computername:~$
 ```
 Since we didn't assign a value to `x` is is 'undefined.'
 So the `console.log` function returns an undefined variable.
 Also `console.log` does not just work in the command line.
 If you press `F12` in most browsers and click on `console` is will bring up a console.
 Shocking.
 This is where `console.log` commands run in a javascript file in the web page will output.

+## Types

+There are six primitives in Javascript